moimart/icon-tool-mac/README.md

 icon-tool-mac
 ======

-TypeScript tool to create .icns with macOS icontool
+TypeScript tool to create .icns with a built-in icns generator or the macOS icontool

 # Building and running